 - Brush in sections: Because brushing with braces takes time, many people opt to brush a section of teeth at a time, going slowly and carefully over trouble spots like the back teeth

-From the moment your baby’s first tooth comes in and throughout your entire life, your Scottsdale family dentist can help you care for your teeth, including teaching you proper brushing techniques and answering any additional questions you have about brushing your teeth.
+From the moment your baby’s first tooth comes in and throughout your entire life, your Phoenix area family dentist can help you care for your teeth, including teaching you proper brushing techniques and answering any additional questions you have about brushing your teeth.
 Give our clinic a call today at for a lifetime of healthy teeth!